Gordon R. Willey Lecture and Reception

 Ancient Maya civilization—known for its cities, monumental architecture, ceramics, hieroglyphic writing, and advanced understanding of mathematics and astronomy—suffered a major demise between the tenth and eleventh centuries.
 The causes continue to be investigated and debated.
 Paleoenvironmental research over the past twenty years has revealed that the demise coincided with a prolonged intensive drought that extended across the region, providing compelling evidence that climate change played a key role in the collapse of the Maya.
 Billie Turner will examine this evidence and the complex social and environmental conditions—including land use and landscape changes—that affected Maya societies.

-This event will be livestreamed on the Harvard Museums of Science & Culture (HMSC) Facebook page and the HMSC website.
+This event will be livestreamed on the Harvard Museums of Science & Culture (HMSC) Facebook page.
 A recording of this program will be available on the Harvard Museum of Natural History Lecture Videos page approximately three weeks after the lecture.

 We encourage persons with disabilities to participate in programs and activities.
 If you anticipate needing any type of accommodation please contact us in advance at email@example.com.